CroXY3D/CroXY/README.md

 CroXY is a fully enclosed 3D Quadrap printer with a crossed linear rail gantry design, direct drive extruder and a kinematically mounted bed that moves in Z with reduced triple belt drive.

+Version 3 is in active development.
+The images below are all of V2.

  ![Small Image of CroXY](https://github.com/CroXY3D/CroXY/blob/master/Images/CroXY_Small.png?raw=true)